 If you haven’t made kefir before you’ll first need to acquire some milk kefir grains.
 The least expensive option is to try to get extra grains from someone who’s already making kefir.
 I suggest asking members of your local WAPF chapter.
 Healthy kefir grains usually multiply so people who regularly make kefir often have extra grains to share with others.

 If you can’t find any free grains locally you can also order grains online.
-I highly recommend this online source for quality kefir grains.

 How to Make Kefir